a-lurker/a-lurker.github.io/docs/openluup.md

 The possibilities are endless.

 ---
-## Appendix: Starting openLuup at system boot time
+## Appendix 1: Starting openLuup at system boot time
 For openLuup to start up at system boot time, there are various approaches suggested by experts on the forum.
 Details are taken directly from the posts there: